 Platt Fields Park, Wilmslow Road, Fallowfield, Manchester, M14 6LA - Visit now

 Fallowfield hosts one of the biggest displays in South Manchester.
-This year the event is on Monday 5th November, gates open at 5.00 pm and the bonfire is lit at 7.30pm.
+This year the event is on Tuesday 5th November, gates open at 5.00 pm and the bonfire is lit at 7.30pm.
 Expect the usual fairground fun and fireworks to follow.
-If you’re heading down to Platt Fields Park, make a pit stop on the hyper-lit strip that is Oxford Road and take your pick from some of the better options on Curry Mile.
-One we’re particularly fond of is Mughli, the Indian restaurant leading a bit of a food revolution in the area.
+If you’re heading down to Platt Fields Park, make a pit stop on the hyper-lit strip that is Oxford Road and take your pick from some of the better options on Curry Mile – Mughli always gets our vote.